Cholera: Symptoms, Causes, Dehydration Risks and When to Seek Medical Care

 Cholera bacteria enter the body through contaminated food or water.

-Inside the intestine, the bacteria release toxins that cause the intestine to release large amounts of fluid.
+Inside the small intestine, the bacteria produce a toxin that causes the intestine to release large amounts of water and salts into the bowel.

 This results in profuse watery diarrhea, sometimes described as “rice-water stool.”